marvin1099/OBS-recording-mover/README.md

 ## Notes

 * On Linux, `pywinctl` may require an active window manager that supports accessibility APIs.
-* OBS must have the WebSocket server enabled via the [obs-websocket](https://github.com/obsproject/obs-websocket).
+* OBS must have the [OBS websocket](https://github.com/obsproject/obs-websocket) server enabled.